-Tech Out My New Car:
+Tech Out My New Car, by Lynn Walford

 Why Does My New Car Start-Stop?

-Automotive manufacturers are under intense pressure to meet strict fuel economy standards and are using ever more creative ways to wring out every last bit of fuel efficiency from their vehicles.
+Carmakers are under intense pressure to meet strict fuel economy standards and are using ever more creative ways to wring out every last bit of fuel efficiency from their vehicles.
 One of the easiest ways to improve fuel economy is to implement “automatic start/stop” technology into their engines.

 Engine stop/start is designed to minimize fuel consumption by automatically shutting off the engine when the car comes to a stop at a red light or in standstill traffic; some vehicles even disconnect the engine from the drivetrain when coasting at highway speeds.
 When a driver takes his or her foot off the brake to press on the gas, the engine restarts almost instantaneously, and the car is again ready to drive forward. ~by Brandy Schaffels